VPN or IP VPN: What is the right choice for your business?

 First of all, what is a VPN and an IP VPN?

-An IP VPN works in much the same way, establishing seamless connectivity to a main network across an ISP while utilizing multiprotocol label switching (MPLS) technology to prioritize internet traffic and avoid public gateway to increase security.
+An IP VPN works in much the same way, establishing seamless connectivity to the main network across an ISP while utilizing multiprotocol label switching (MPLS) technology to prioritize internet traffic and avoid public gateway to increase security.

 What’s the Difference?